Did you once think that monetizing your blog meant slapping up spammy ads?

 You need to clarify exactly what the sponsor will get and how you will approach your review.
 Most of the reviewers I encounter say in their criteria that they will be brutally honest and will give both the pros and cons of the product.

 3. Your Reputation

 It’s all about trust.
 You need to decide whether you will do any product that fits the subject area of your site, regardless of if you use it yourself or not.
 Most reviews are objective and it doesn’t always have to be a product that you use or would even admit to using.
 But you must have enough knowledge to write a comprehensive review.

-As I mentioned before, I have my own guidelines and have turned down reviews because of them.
+As I mentioned before, we had our own guidelines and had turned down reviews because of them.

 4. Your Transparency

 You need to let people know if someone is sponsoring the ad or paying for the review.
 I have seen sites that bury the disclaimer deeply within their sites and it isn’t always obvious that someone has paid them.
-If you look at our reviews, you will see our disclaimer at the end.
+We added a simple disclaimer to the end of our past reviews.

 5. Your Goals